-Calendar Years Amount of exploration expenditures (USD\$)
+Calendar Years Amount of annual exploration expenditures (USD\$)

 2018 (commitment fully met) 400,000

 2019 (commitment fully met) 600,000

-2020 (commitment fully met) 1 750,000
+2020 - 2023 (commitment fully met) 1 750,000

-2021-2023 750,000

 2024-2027 1,500,000

 2028 and each calendar year thereafter 2,000,000

 Eligible expenditures include all actual, direct costs, expenses, and charges related to exploration and development conducted on or for the benefit of the Seventymile Property, including without limitation costs and expenses off the property and reasonably allocated to operations on the property.
 The Company is permitted to carry forward excess expenditures and apply them against a future year.
+As of December 31, 2021, the Company incurred \$2,221,547 USD in cumulative eligible expenditures on the Seventymile Property.

 Additionally, the Company contributes to the Doyon Foundation a \$25,000 USD scholarship each May for the term of the lease.
 The scholarship amount increases to \$50,000 USD each year following the commencement of commercial production at the Seventymile Property.
-The Company paid Doyon \$30,713 (\$25,000) USD for a scholarship payment during the nine months ended September 30, 2021.
+The Company paid Doyon \$30,713 (\$25,000) USD for a scholarship payment during the year ended December 31, 2021.